Informing the public about the Federal Reserve

 |$1 and $2||5.4 cents per note|

-Further details about the production costs for Federal Reserve notes, including the new-design $100 note, are presented in the 2013 New Currency Budget.
+Further details about the production costs for Federal Reserve notes are presented in the 2014 Currency Budget.

 Annual coin production is determined by the U.S. Mint.
 Reserve Banks influence this process by providing the Mint with monthly coin orders and a 12-month, rolling coin-order forecast.
 Reserve Banks purchase coin at face value from the Mint.
 Further details about coins can be found on the Mint's website.